 You create only one account and you may select up to 8 programmes in various universities right away, which you rank according your preference (nr.
 1 choice, nr.
 2 choice, nr.
 3 choice, and so on).
 The Swedish application system is flexible: even if you have submitted your application by clicking “Submit” button, but the application period is still open, you may still come back to your account and modify your application.
 You may add new programmes if you discover something later, you may change your ranking, you may cancel or add, etc. But your account will be frozen when the application period is over.
 You are first of all evaluated for your first choice, if no, then you pass for evaluation for your second choice, and so on.
 But with 8 choices we hope that something positive will come up!
+If you want to increase your chances, choose programmes in different universities and include also less known (but still good) universities in your list.
 Education is free to European nationals.
 There is no application fee either, just upload your EU passport copy.
 In July there is a late application round, through which remaining open places are published and you may try to apply on last minute in one of them too.
 But there will not be many choices left.

-For those applying during the second round of admissions between 15th March and 15th April (national admissions round for Swedish students and EB diploma holders) there is another website for application https://www.antagning.se/se/start .
+During the second round of admissions between 15th March and 15th April (national admissions round for Swedish students and EB diploma holders) you can apply either through the international website in English www.universityadmissions.se or through the Swedish website https://www.antagning.se/ .
 Run over Google web page translator if needed.

 Study in Sweden is the official guide to various study options and lifestyle in Sweden.